idrsolutions/buildvu-python-client/README.rst

 The BuildVu Microservice Example is an open source project that allows you to convert PDF to HTML5 or SVG by running `BuildVu`_ as an online service.

+IDR Solutions offer a free trial service for running BuildVu with Python, more infomation on this can be found [here]. (https://www.idrsolutions.com/buildvu/convert-pdf-in-python/)

 --------------

 Installation